Well Posedness of Utility Maximization Problems Under Partial Information in a Market with Gaussian Drift

-Note that one may also allow for relative expert views where experts give an estimate for the difference in the drift of two stocks instead of absolute views.
-This extension can be studied in Sch\"ottle et al.~\cite{Schoettle et al. (2010)} where the authors show how to switch between these two models for expert opinions by means of a pick matrix.
+Expert opinions can also take the form of relative views, which are estimates of the difference in drift between two stocks rather than an absolute view of the drift of a single stock.
+We refer for this extension to Sch\"ottle et al.~\cite{Schoettle et al. (2010)} where the authors show how to switch between these two models for expert opinions by means of a pick matrix.

-{\neu In a second modeling approach the expert opinions do not arrive at discrete time points but continuously over time} as in the BLCT model of Davis and Lleo \cite{Davis and Lleo (2013_1),Davis and Lleo (2020),Davis and Lleo (2022)}.
-This is motivated by the results of {\neu Sass et al. who show in \cite{Sass et al (2022)} for periodically arriving and in \cite{Sass et al (2021)} for randomly arriving expert opinions} that for increasing arrival intensity $\lambda$ and an expert's variance $\Gamma$ growing linearly in $\lambda$ asymptotically for $\lambda\to \infty $ the information drawn from these expert opinions is essentially the same as the information one gets from observing yet another diffusion process.
-This diffusion process can then be interpreted as an expert who gives a continuous-time estimation about the current state of the drift.
+In a second modeling approach the expert opinions do not arrive at discrete time points but continuously over time as in the BLCT model of Davis and Lleo \cite{Davis and Lleo (2013_1),Davis and Lleo (2020),Davis and Lleo (2022)}.
+This is motivated by the results of Sass et al. who show in \cite{Sass et al (2022)} for $n\in\N$ periodically arriving expert opinions that for increasing number $n$ and an expert's variance $\Gamma$ growing linearly in $n$, asymptotically for $n\to \infty$ the information drawn from these expert opinions is essentially the same as the information one gets from observing yet another diffusion process.
+A similar result is obtained in \cite{Sass et al (2021)} for randomly arriving expert opinions with increasing arrival intensity $\lambda$ and an expert's variance $\Gamma$ growing linearly $\lambda$.
+This above mentioned diffusion process can then be interpreted as an expert who gives a continuous-time estimation about the current state of the drift.
 Let this estimate be given by the diffusion process